tasal9/ZamAI/FAQ.md

 hi Normal ctermbg=NONE ctermfg=200 cterm=NONE
 ```

-### Is Windows supported?

-Yes, starting with the [`0.2` release](https://github.com/neovim/neovim/milestones/0.2).
-See the [Install](https://github.com/neovim/neovim/wiki/Installing-Neovim#windows) page.
-However, since none of the current maintainers are active Windows users and we have to rely on corresponding support by all our dependencies, this is purely on a reasonable-effort basis and cannot cover all possible platform variants (Windows 10/11, MingW/WSL, scoop/chocolatey, ...)
-If you rely on Windows support, please consider helping out.

 ### How to use the Windows clipboard from WSL?

 **Update:** Try the suggestion given by [:help clipboard-wsl](https://neovim.io/doc/user/provider.html#clipboard-wsl):